 Lewis’s Woodpecker Range Map

-These nomadic woodpeckers are found in Colorado in open ponderosa pine forests, recently burned areas, oak woodlands, orchards, and pinyon-juniper woods.
+Look for these nomadic woodpeckers in Colorado in open ponderosa pine forests, recently burned areas, oak woodlands, orchards, and pinyon-juniper woods.

 #7.
 Red-naped Sapsucker

 - Smaller woodpeckers with black bodies, a white vertical stripe down the wing, and a red crown.

 - Male birds have a red throat and red nape (back of the neck).

 - Females also have a red throat, but there is also a small white patch just under the bill, and their nape can be white or red.